craig-davis/craig-davis.github.io/_posts/2016-03-26-my-favorite-popular-science-books.markdown

     amazon: http://amzn.to/1SdQH7s
     caption: A surprisingly emotional story of mathematics
     review: |
         Another from Singh, this book studies the history of the pursuit of the last theorem of Pierre de Fermat.
 He posed a simple mathematical equation that remained unsolved for 350 years.
-I hesitate to call this a page-turner, for after all, it is a math book - but... the historical detail, the fascinating characters, and sometimes deeply emotional turmoil of those who spent their lives in devotion to this knowlege is compelling reading.
+I hesitate to call this a page-turner, for after all, it is a math book - but... the historical detail, the fascinating characters, and sometimes deeply emotional turmoil of those who spent their lives in devotion to this knowledge is compelling reading.
 Singh delivers a detailed history of the problem, a quick history of mathematics, and one man's work to push the boundaries to solve this problem.
 It's a captivating tale.
   - title: "Zero: The Biography of a Dangerous Idea"
     author: Charles Seife
     year: 2000